Natural Treatments For Cats With Inflammatory Bowel Disease (IBD) And Irritable Bowel Syndrome (IBS)

 What Is Feline Inflammatory Bowel Disease (IBD) or Irritable Bowel Syndrome (IBS)?

-Feline Inflammatory Bowel Disease (IBD) is a diagnosis used for a variety of intestinal disorders found in cats.
+Feline inflammatory bowel disease (IBD) is a diagnosis used for a variety of intestinal disorders found in cats.
 These disorders are characterized by an abnormal accumulation of inflammatory cells in the lining of the intestine.
-Your veterinarian may have diagnosed feline IBD after obtaining a biopsy, which shows an abnormal accumulation of inflammatory cells.
-Other causes of inflammation such as parasites, bacterial or viral infections, exposure to toxic substances and pancreatic causes of small bowel disorders would have been ruled out.
+Your veterinarian may have diagnosed feline IBD after obtaining a biopsy that showed an abnormal accumulation of inflammatory cells.
+Other causes of inflammation, such as parasites, bacterial or viral infections, exposure to toxic substances and pancreatic causes of small bowel disorders, would have been ruled out.

-Cats may also be diagnosed with Irritable Bowel Syndrome (IBS).
-Irritable Bowel Syndrome in cats is often caused by food intolerances, possibly due to allergies, the ability to effectively pass food through the gastrointestinal tract, and stress.
+Cats may also be diagnosed with irritable bowel syndrome (IBS).
+IBS in cats is often caused by food intolerances (possibly due to allergies), the inability to effectively pass food through the gastrointestinal tract and stress.
 The intestinal lining may be thickened and inflamed.
 The inflammation can cause the cat to have a hard stomach, bloating, gas, growling stomach noises, vomiting, bloody diarrhea and weight loss.
-Your cat may be hunched over or have an arched back in pain.
-Cats with IBD and/or Irritable Bowel Syndrome may develop intestinal lymphoma as a result of years of inflammation in the intestinal tract.
-Cats may not show signs until they are older even though they may not have shown a great deal of GI distress in their younger years.
+Your cat may be hunched over or have an arched back because of pain.
+Cats with IBD and/or IBS may develop intestinal lymphoma as a result of years of inflammation in the intestinal tract.
+Cats may not show signs until they are older, even though they may not have shown a great deal of GI distress in their younger years.

 Holistic Treatments for Cats with IBD, IBS and Chronic Diarrhea:

-Feline Inflammatory Bowel Disease (IBD), chronic diarrhea and Irritable Bowel Syndrome (IBS) can be treated using a few natural supplements along with diet changes, which can help your cat feel better.
+When dealing with feline IBD, chronic diarrhea and IBS in cats, natural remedies and supplements, along with diet changes, can help your cat feel better.
 These quality products have been used successfully in veterinary hospitals since 2005.
-The products are available through the Ask Ariel website in Orange County, CA but are recommended by veterinarians nationwide because they really work.
+The products are available through the Ask Ariel website in Orange County, CA, but are recommended by veterinarians nationwide because they really work.

 Please scroll down and click on the product links for product details and ingredients.